-The natural wonders of Slovenia extend beyond the countryside and mountain scenery, to deep underground caves.
+The natural wonders of Slovenia extend beyond the countryside and mountain scenery to deep underground caves.
 Slovenia boasts a staggering 8000 caves.
-However only 20 of these are open to visitors to explore.
+However, only 20 of these are open to visitors to explore.
 Why?
-Because the others are too difficult to explore, unsafe, or not completely excavated generally, but the 20 which are open certainly offer a fascinating glimpse of what lies beneath terra firma.
+Because the others are too difficult to explore, unsafe, or not wholly excavated generally, the 20, which are open, certainly offer a fascinating glimpse of what lies beneath terra firma.

-Postojna and Skocjan Caves are without a doubt the most popular and most visited, but the others are certainly worth checking out too.
+Postojna and Skocjan Caves are, without a doubt, the most popular and most visited, but the others are worth checking out too.
 Let’s look a little further at 20 of the best Slovenian caves to visit.

 Hell Cave (Pekel Cave)

 This Karst Slovenian cave contains many exciting and diverse stalagmites, stalactites, and a four-meter high waterfall, the country’s highest underground waterfall.
 Located in the Ponikovski region, the cave was named because the main entrance looks a little bit like the Devil.

 The cave has two floors, with the lower floor home to countless small lakes and the upper floor where you’ll find waterfalls.
 To get to the cave, you walk through a picturesque forest trail, which is an experience.

 This is a UNESCO World Heritage Site, giving it some visiting clout!
 Located in the country’s Karst region, this is one of the largest canyons located underground globally and has areas of stunning natural beauty with its ecosystem.

 At around 6200m long, the caves include the Reka River, which disappears underground at the caves’ entrance.
 Inside the caves, you will find Martel’s Chamber, one of the continent’s largest underground chambers, at around 2.2 million cubic meters.